UK Universities Lead The Way On Student BYOD with AppsAnywhere

 However, there were some titles where we needed to secure BYOD access to campus only, or in a minority of cases, restrict access to university-owned computers – and the app virtualization software didn’t have those features.

-Phil Morgan, Software2 Director of Services
+Phil Morgan, University of Lancaster

 Education partner Software2 were quick to take up the challenge, and began development of AppsAnywhere, as Technical Director Ryan Heath explains: